 It’s important to know that, no matter what, your family and dependents are taken care of if you’re no longer around to do so.

-A general rule when buying insurance, to get the most benefit for the least amount of money, is to buy it while you’re still young.
+A general rule when buying life insurance, to get the most benefit for the least amount of money, is to buy it while you’re still young.
 The older you are, the more possibilities of pre-existing conditions that will cause your insurance premiums to go up.

 One more thing before we continue…Let’s define “Premium” as it’s a term most often used in insurance, and especially life insurance.